PlaidWeb/publ-site/content/manual/Getting started.md

 3. (Optional, but recommended) Install some sort of `bash` environment, such as MinGW.
 The "git bash" that comes with [Git for Windows](http://git-scm.com) is a pretty good choice.

-4. From a command prompt (e.g. git bash, a Windows CMD prompt, or from "Run program..." from the start menu): `pip install pipenv`
+4. From a command prompt (e.g. git bash, a Windows CMD prompt, or from "Run program..." from the start menu):

+    ```bash
+    pip install pipenv
+    ```

 ## Making a website